Chisholm school lunch menu

-Wednesday: Chicken stix, oven browned potatoes, strawberry spinach salad w/poppyseed dressing, fresh broccoli bites, whole wheat bread, diced pears, lowfat milk choices

-Thursday: Chicken noodle soup, deli turkey and cheese sandwich, fresh baby carrots and crunchy jicama sticks, deli coleslaw, fresh fruit, lowfat milk choices
+Tuesday: Cheese bread dunkers w/meat sauce, sweet kale chopped salad, whole kernel corn, fresh fruit, lowfat milk choices

+Wednesday: Sizzling chicken fajita w/fixings, fiesta rice, bold black bean salsa, steamed green beans, diced pears, lowfat milk choices, cookie

-Friday: Footlong hot dog on a whole wheat bun, creamy potato salad, calico baked beans, chilled applesauce, lowfat milk choices
+Thursday: Pulled pork on a whole wheat bun, steamed carrot coins, pickle slices, Mediterranean chickpea salad, fresh fruit, lowfat milk choices

+Friday: Fiesta pizza with fixings, creamy coleslaw, steamed peas and carrots, mixed fruit cup, lowfat milk choices

 Post a comment as